nahojkap/jahspotify/README.md

 directory.
 You may want to place some #ifndef APPKEY statements in this to prevent linking problems.

 ### Performing the build

+Ensure that your JAVA_HOME environment variable points to the JDK (v1.6.x) you want to use.

+    export JAVA_HOME=<path/to/your/jdk>

 Finally, execute the Maven build